Center Axis Relock

 “That’s not really Center Axis Relock in those movies,” he said.
 “I don’t know who trained Keanu on the system, but it wasn’t us.”

-Keanu clearly is not bladed all that much in this photo.
+Keanu clearly is not bladed all that much in the film.
 He’s also using a standard thumbs-forward grip, his pistol is out of his line of sight, and it’s right in front of his dominant eye.
 All of this diverges from the Center Axis Relock method.
-Instead, Keanu appears to be using a modified High Ready Position.
+Instead, Keanu appears to use a modified High Ready Position.

 (High) Ready.
 Set.
 Go.